Skip to Main Content

 What is a Keyword

-wordcloud of the main keywords of the text.A big part of research is knowing what words best describe your topic, whether in your research question or as you start searching the databases in the next steps.
+wordcloud of the main keywords of the text.A big part of research is knowing what words best describe your topic, whether in your research question or statement or as you start searching the databases in the next steps.
 Keywords are the words that describe your topic in the shortest and most descriptive way.
 Good keywords need to be based on your topic, but also on the language commonly used by the scholars researching within your topic.
 A major part of doing your background research is learning what words best describe what you want to talk about in an academic way.

 For example, if you were writing about marijuana, as in the example in the Topics and Background Research reading, we learned that there are multiple ways of saying marijuana, such as cannabis, CBD, weed, and pot.
 Which words would make better keywords?
 Slang and other vernacular words are less likely to appear in academic articles, so we need to find the words that are used by scholars when writing about their research.
 In this case, scholars are more likely to just say marijuana or cannabis, or get more specific by saying medical marijuana or CBD, than use slang terms like pot.